VT-Magnum-Research/sodacloud/README.md

 		s.bind(r).to(qr);
 	}
 ```
-To lookup object based on QR code, use soda.find() method where the first parameter is the class type and second parameter is SodaContext.
+To lookup object based on QR code, use soda.find() method where the first parameter is the class type and
+second parameter is SodaContext.
 The returned SodaQuery is passed in to callback for asynchronized running.

 ```java
 SodaQR _objQR = SodaQR.fromImageData(b);
 SodaQuery<MaintenanceReport> _objSQ = s.find(MaintenanceReport.class,_objQR);
 callback.handle(_objSQ.getList_());
 ```

-10. Android implementation limitations

 Setting up a Javascript project
 ------------